viebel/blog.klipse.tech/_posts/2016-10-01-automata-segment-2.md

 2. **Interactive**: You can modify the code and it is evaluated as you type

-In his repo, Mark shows how to use regular expressions and automatas to solve programming riddles.
-In this article, we will focus on automatas.
+In his repo, Mark shows how to use regular expressions and automata to solve programming riddles.
+In this article, we will focus on automata.

 ![Regexp](/assets/automata.jpg)